Knightgamer/APP4080_PORTFOLIO-2.0/README.md

 - [Vercel](https://vercel.com/)
 ```

 Be sure to replace the placeholders in the `.env` file with your actual Firebase and GitHub token details.
-This updated README will guide users through the process of setting up the environment variables necessary for your project.